Why you should care

 Outside the café window, life carried on.
 People sipped coffee, bought and sold street food, and walked home from school.
 Everything appeared normal — so much so that I wondered whether the coup was real.

-The protesters began running toward the soldiers, and I started questioning why I had been stupid enough to indulge in protest tourism.
+I started questioning why I had been stupid enough to indulge in protest tourism.

 While everyone else seemed remarkably relaxed, I was on edge and decided to retreat to my apartment to study Twitter feeds.
 Emails and texts had started streaming in, and my only response was that I knew no more than they did, but that if the situation got worse, I would be on the first plane to Kuala Lumpur.